 Pygmy Chain Sword forms a beautiful carpet in high-light tanks, and isn’t too challenging for beginners to grow and maintain.$16.99 from AquariumPlantsFactory

 Pygmy Chain Sword

 Pygmy Chain Sword is the smallest of the ‘Sword’ plants, reaching a maximum height of ~4 inches.
 It’s commonly used to form carpets, with its thin, long leaves providing a lush ‘floor’ to the aquascape.

 PCS naturally occurrs along shores, so it’s not surprising that it requires a fine soil for its rhizome, and lots of light to support its fast growth.
 While Pygmy Chain will survive lower-light tanks, it’s best to give it as much light as possible to encourage carpeting.

 It’s best suited for 68 – 84º F, and requires at _least_a moderate amount of light to form a carpet.
 High light is optimal, and providing 12 – 14 hours of light per day is best for those thick carpets it’s known to form.

 An extremely-fast growing plant that’s perfect for backgrounds and mid-grounds with trimming.

-Dwarf Sagittaria is a solid choice for aquascapers that want to see fast-growth in their planted tanks.$6.90 from Amazon (6 bundles)
+Dwarf Sagittaria is a solid choice for aquascapers that want to see fast-growth in their planted tanks.$14.48 from PlantsFactory (10 Pack)

 Dwarf Sagittaria is a fantastic choice for aquascapers that want fast results from their plant growth.
 It grows quite quickly, and can even grow completely out of of smaller tanks!
 It propagates quickly, and isn’t sensitive to temperature changes in the aquascape — but it grows best around 72 – 82º F. While CO2 isn’t required for it to survive, Dwarf Sagittaria grows extremely quickly when it’s used.